dkitley1975/Project-1/README.md

 - The Newsletter sign up section uses Email.js to implement the sending of the emails - Instead of having the javascript run totally within the html, I created a new .js file and placed the code in there. referencing this external file.
 I added additional code to this to add a 'display = "none"' to the original Newsletter Sign-up form and display = "block" to the Thank you form.
 - I wanted to incorporate on the mobile Navigation menu the ability to have it automatically close after selecting a link.
 I found a [tutorial](https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci) which suited this purpose.
 This tutorial was followed and the code was adapted for my own purposes and styled to match my site.
-- The instructions for the Yoga poses was taken [from](https://www.healthline.com/health/fitness-exercises/definitive-guide-to-yoga#-the-basics-and-foundation).
+- The instructions for the Yoga poses was taken from [healthline.com](https://www.healthline.com/health/fitness-exercises/definitive-guide-to-yoga#-the-basics-and-foundation).

 Rather than attempt to rewrite these instructions It was better to use the verbatim, as trying to rewrite them would most likely would cause some one a injury from following unsafe instructions.